galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 - Locations: wacky_rando.py, skillissue.f4c, eventextensions_randomizer.f4c, text_buffers.f4c, character_expansion.f4c, unused.f4c

 This wacky flag causes all commands except for Fight and Item to be locked at the beginning of the seed, and each boss defeated unlocks one of the commands (similarly to how Ultimecia's Castle works in FFVIII, except you cannot choose the command to unlock).
 If a magic command is locked, then you cannot use those spells outside of battle either.
 This wacky is compatible with Misspelled but not with FF4: The Musical or World Championship of Darts.
 On Push B to Jump, you can still push B to Jump even if you have not unlocked the Jump command.

+### `-wacky:workexperience` - Work Experience {: .h6 }

+- Idea: ScytheMarshall, off-hand suggestion from Wylem
+- Design/Programming: ScytheMarshall
+- Locations: wacky_rando.py, experience_acceleration.f4c

+This wacky flag makes two changes to experience, to simulate what it's like to get work experience in real life: 1.
+Each distinct character instance gets an experience modifier of 0.5-1.5x in increments of 0.25, and 2.
+Your average party level determines a second modifier to all character's experience, by computing (average party level / 8) + 1 and then using that divided by 6 as the modifier, so that you only start gaining full experience at average party level 40.
+Base level Rydia, Edward, and Paladin Cecil start with 1/6 experience; a party with most of the usual characters will start with roughly 1/3 experience.

+The idea is that two characters can do the same work and get different experience, and that you need work experience to get work experience.
+Probably the most cynical wacky flag of the whole bunch.

 ## Tweak Flags